IBM/nzpy/README.md

   returned as string
 - numeric and geometry are returned as string
 - the boolean type is returned as bool
+- JSON, JSONB and JSONPATH datatypes is returned as string

 ## Parameter Style
 nzpy do not support all the DB-API parameter styles.
 It only supports qmark style.
 Here’s an example of using the 'qmark' parameter style: